-The following institutional effectiveness reports provide in-depth information, studies, and research about the college as related to student success, student equity, human resources, economic impact, and programs.
+The following institutional effectiveness reports and surveys provide in-depth information, studies, and research about the college as related to student success, student equity, human resources, economic impact, and programs.

 EAB Global, Inc. provides school management and administration consultancy services.
 The Enrollment Pain Point Audit report prepared by EAB, breaks the enrollment process into eight such categories.
 The layout of this report is specifically designed to highlight areas of strength and weakness identified throughout the auditing process.
 Each section of the report (e.g., Welcome and Campus Navigation, Application, and Admissions) corresponds to one of the onboarding steps necessary to enroll at Fresno City College.